Advanced-computer-lab-2024/Rahhala/README.md

 This is a link to the API reference document for all the APIs used in this project.
 [Rahhala.postman_collection.json](https://github.com/user-attachments/files/18201513/Rahhala.postman_collection.json)

+## Tests
+For testing the backend, we used Postman to verify API endpoints and ensure proper functionality.

 ## 🤝 Contributing